treelunar/2023_Capstone_BSTN/README.md

 ### Streamlit app 🎮

 Explore tailored movie suggestions with ReelWhisperer!
 Click [**here**](https://treelunar-2023-capstone-bstn-streamlitstreamlit-app-l4t9ow.streamlit.app/) to find your next film favorite!
 Embrace the unexpected!
-Our recommendations may surprise you, but that's part of the charm 😉
+Our recommendations may surprise you, but that's part of the charm 😉 (I need to update some of dependencies so ReelWhisperer is not working now as of June 9, 2023)

 Curious about how it works?
 Check out the below demo for a quick glimpse!"